-These conditions allow us to apply a homological argument, adapted from an idea of Bass and Lubotzky [4], that constructs an epimorphism $\pi_1 M \to Q$ where Q is a finitely presented infinite group with $\hat{Q} = 1$ and $H_2(Q, \mathbb{Z}) = 0$ ; this is explained in Section 8.
+These conditions allow us to apply a homological argument, adapted from an idea of Bass and Lubotzky [4], that constructs an epimorphism $\pi_1 M \to Q$ where Q is a finitely presented infinite group with $\widehat{Q} = 1$ and $H_2(Q, \mathbb{Z}) = 0$; this is explained in Section 8.
 With this epimorphism in hand, an argument originating in the work of Platonov and Tavgen [40] and developed in [11] and [4], allows us to construct a finitely generated Grothendieck pair $\Lambda \hookrightarrow \Gamma \times \Gamma$ by taking a fibre product.
-In fact, we are able to construct infinitely many non-isomorphic Q and from these we obtain infinitely many possibilities for P, with $\Gamma$ fixed.
+In fact, we are able to construct infinitely many non-isomorphic Q and from these we obtain infinitely many possibilities for P, with Γ fixed.
 In the language of [9], this shows that $\Gamma \times \Gamma$ has infinite strong profinite genus among finitely generated groups.
 The fact that there are no finitely presented Grothendieck pairs $\Lambda \hookrightarrow \Gamma \times \Gamma$ ultimately boils down to the fact every finitely presented subgroup of a direct product of Fuchsian groups is closed in the profinite topology [12]; see Section 7.
-We shall prove in Theorem 7.3 that the statement of Theorem 1.5 remains valid for products of any finite number of copies of $\pi_1 M$ .
+We shall prove in Theorem 7.3 that the statement of Theorem 1.5 remains valid for products of any finite number of copies of $\pi_1 M$.

-Acknowledgements: We are grateful to multiple institutions and hosts for their hospitality and support as this work developed: the Mathematisches Forschungsinstitut Oberwolfach; the Max-Planck-Institut für Mathematik, Bonn; the University of Auckland; the University of Oxford; the organizers of the conference, "Groups of Dynamical Origins, Automata and Spectra" in Les Diablerets; the Instituto de Ciencias Matemáticas, Madrid, particularly the AgolLab; and finally, the organizers of the conference "Group actions and low-dimensional topology" in El Barco de Ávila, and the townspeople of El Barco de Ávila.
-The third author would also like to thank Neil Hoffman for asking about whether Theorem 1.3 might hold.
+Acknowledgements: Thanks are due to the referees for their many helpful comments and suggestions.
+We are also grateful to multiple institutions and hosts for their hospitality and support as this work developed: the Mathematisches Forschungsinstitut Oberwolfach; the Max-Planck-Institut für Mathematik, Bonn; the University of Auckland; the University of Oxford; the organizers of the conference "Groups of Dynamical Origins, Automata and Spectra" in Les Diablerets; the Instituto de Ciencias Matemáticas, Madrid, particularly the AgolLab; and finally, the organizers of the July 2023 conference "Group actions and low-dimensional topology" in El Barco de Ávila, and the townspeople of El Barco de Ávila.
+The third author would also like to thank Neil Hoffman for asking whether Theorem 1.3 might hold.